2br-2b/StoryBot/README.md

 - [file_manager.py](file_manager.py) is in charge of saving and modifying the story
 - [user_manager.py](user_manager.py) is in charge of keeping track of who's playing and choosing random users based on reputation
 - [config.py](config.py.default) lists the server admin's preferences for the bot's behavior

+## License notice

+As of right now, this program does not have a license.
+This will change in the future.
+The goal is to have a non-commercial license so that people can learn from this without being able to swoop in and make money off of a project I've put my unpaid free time into.

+I intend to maintain all rights to the source code produced for this project but to grant a non-commercial license to anyone who wants one; however, this license is still to be determined and the repository **does not** yet have a license allowing you to use or copy this source code.
+This section is merely a heads up to let you know a bit about the future of this project and is not a license to use this source code.